valentinavallalta/cs124-lab2/design/design.md

 speak through what they thought as they were completing these tasks.
 One piece of feedback we received is that the student thought that they would be able to change the name of a list from the homepage but our implementation only allows this action from the individual list pages.
 This is a feature we can look to implement in the future.
+We were also notified of the fact that it is really easy to accidentally delete lists and that we might want to include a pop up for the user.

 ## Challenges you faced: